Photo by: ISO Photo XP

 CAPE GIRARDEAU, Mo. – Southeast Missouri women's gymnastics set a new all-time overall team score on Friday night, registering a 196.175 for the second overall victory of the season against Texas Woman's University (193.325).

-Ashley Lawson had this to say about Friday night's performance: "I was happy with the way that the girls took last week's performance into tonight.
+Head Coach Ashley Lawson had this to say about Friday night's performance: "I was happy with the way that the girls took last week's performance into tonight.
 Everyone was dialed in from the beginning with energy in warm-ups to the final rotation.
 It was good to see the girls compete at a high-level and set new records as a team, moving towards Sunday."

 SEMO surpassed a team score record that was previously set on March 14, 1997 against Iowa.
 The previous mark was 196.025 as SEMO set a new record in impressive fashion.

-Lindsay Ockler with a 9.925, SEMO set a new team high for the rotation with a 49.325 passing the previous record of 49.250 (March 3, 2014).
+Going along with the team awards, the Redhawks set a new high score on the Bars rotation.
+Led by Lindsay Ockler with a 9.925, SEMO set a new team high for the rotation with a 49.325 passing the previous record of 49.250 (March 3, 2014).

-Janelle Lopez registered a 9.875 to round out the top three for the Redhawks.
+Jolie Miller hit a 9.900 and Janelle Lopez registered a 9.875 to round out the top three for the Redhawks.

 SEMO began the night on the Vault with two Redhawks registering a pair of impressive 9.800.
+Lindsay Ockler and Lydia Webb achieved the score to lead the Redhawks in the rotation.

-Taylor Ingle (9.675) set the next highest scores for SEMO to start the meet off on the right foot.
+Madison Greene (9.725), Janelle Lopez (9.750), and freshman Taylor Ingle (9.675) set the next highest scores for SEMO to start the meet off on the right foot.

 As a team, SEMO registered a 48.750 on the Vault.